 Microwave the Satin Ice Fondant in the microwave for 30 seconds and add it to the bowl of the remaining sugar.
 Add a little food coloring on top.

 Grease your hands using shortening and remove the fondant from the paddle attachment and the bowl.
 Transfer the homemade fondant to the bowl of confectioners' sugar, kneading in the remaining sugar.
 Once the fondant won't pick up any more sugar, transfer the fondant to a silicone baking mat or other smooth, non-stick surface and knead in the remaining sugar a little at a time.
 Grease your hands with a little shortening if it ever sticks to your hands.
 Pat some sugar into the fondant and then stretch the fondant, twist, fold in half, stretch, twist, fold in half again.
 Do whatever it takes to get the sugar deep into the mass of fondant and thoroughly distributed.
 Add in additional food coloring, as needed.
 (I wore latex gloves.)
 The twisting is important as is the stretching.
 Continue in this fashion until all of the sugar is in the fondant.
-If at any point the fondant begins to crack or becomes too difficult to stretch, microwave it for maybe 30 seconds or so.
+Rewarming for 15 to 30 seconds helps remoisten the fondant enabling you to pick up all of the sugar.

 Place the fondant in a gallon zippered storage bag and then in a sealed container (or at least another zippered storage bag).
 Store at room temperature at least 20 hours.
 (I stored mine for as long as 1 week prior to using it.
 It can last for months, really.
 Just reheat it in the microwave until pliable.)